cppJoker/EndofYearPPO/README.md

 # EndOfYearPPO

-EndOfYearPPO is a cross-platform application made with the Qt Framework to help people understand functions.
+EndOfYearPPO is a cross-platform application made with the Qt Framework to help people understand functions (maths).
 It contains:

  - Intersection between two rules: with Step-By-Step solving
- - X, Y and B resolver. (y = xa + b)
+ - X, Y and B resolver. ($y = xa + b$)
  - Graphical Charting with precision control

 | AppInfo               | Specifications|